davew-msft/2019AzureMigrateYourApps/Lab1-MigrateYourData/README.md

 #### Connect to the MongoDB Linux VM

-We have a shared Linux VM that everyone can connect to in order to get a dump of data to put into the Cosmos DB we created.
+We have a shared Linux VM that is simulating the production MogoDB product database.
+We will connect remotely to this server in order to get a dump of data to put into the Cosmos DB.
+The great thing about this is the Cosmos DB can use standard MongoDB tools.

 The first thing to do is to get a remote console to that VM via SSH.

 1. Launch a new Azure Command Shell.
 You can either:
    1. Press the shell icon in the Azure Portal, as in the setup for the Cosmos DB